laguna03/holbertonschool-shell/basics/README.md

 12-script for command to see file type (file /tmp/iamafile) 13-script for symbolic link (ln -s /bin/ls __ls__) 14-sxript for copying html files (cp -rua *.html ..)
-15-script for moving all files with an upper case letter to a specific direcrtory in this case /tmp/u (mv [[:uppe:]]* /tmp/u
+15-script for moving all files with an upper case letter to a specific directory in this case /tmp/u  (mv [[:uppe:]]* /tmp/u)